 During these events, in addition to meeting with admissions and financial aid counselors, you will be able to meet with Art professors and students, to tour the Art facilities, and of course to have your questions answered.

-For questions about the Art programs, classes, and curricular matters, contact the Art Department office.
-We will answer your questions, or we will route your call to the appropriate contact.
+For questions about the Art programs, classes, and curricular matters, contact the Art Department

 For questions about the admissions process, contact the Admissions office.